I. Policy Statement

 A. Policy Development

-1. When a new University or Divisional Policy is needed, the appropriate Responsible Office drafts the policy in consultation with the Senior Staff member in that area.
+1. When a new University or Divisional Policy is needed, the appropriate Responsible Office drafts the policy in consultation with the Senior Staff member overseeing that area.
 The Responsible Office may consult with the University General Counsel during the drafting period.
 Once drafted, the Responsible Office submits the policy draft to the University General Counsel for feedback and edits.